Travel & Accommodation

 Join the Jacobite Steam Train for a journey to Mallaig on the final leg of the West Highland Line.

-Departing from Fort William, journeying past Ben Nevis on your steam train before climbing into the mountains around Glenfinnan, a town famous as the rallying point for Bonnie Prince Charlie’s assault on the British throne.
+Departing from Fort William, join the Jacobite Steam Train.
+Your train will steam past Ben Nevis before climbing into the mountains around Glenfinnan, a town famous as the rallying point for Bonnie Prince Charlie’s assault on the British throne.
 At Glenfinnan, reach the line’s most picturesque section and one of Britain’s most iconic engineering works – the 21-arched Glenfinnan Viaduct.
 A magical experience, it’s no wonder this train was featured as the Hogwarts Express in the Harry Potter films.
 As you head towards Mallaig, we drop down to the sea’s edge and the landscape opens up with the first views of the rugged ‘Small Isles’ – Rum, Eigg and Muck – which hang close offshore and tease in and out of view near the journey’s end.
-After a lunch stop, it’s time to return to Fort William by coach.
-From there, you’ll then continue by road along the banks of Loch Ness to the city of Inverness, capital of the Highlands.
+After a lunch stop, it’s time to return to Fort William.
+From there, you’ll then continue by coach through the picturesque countryside to the city of Inverness, capital of the Highlands.

 Inverness, Loch Ness

-Enjoy a cruise on Loch Ness and soak up the myth and mystery before disembarking at the picturesque 13th-century ruins of Urquhart Castle.
+During a cruise, soak up the myth and mystery of Loch Ness and its monster before disembarking at the picturesque 13th-century ruins of Urquhart Castle.

-This morning enjoy some time at leisure to familiarise yourself with Inverness.
-This afternoon, you’ll travel to the tranquil waters of Loch Ness, as famous for its ‘monster’ as much as for its beauty.
-Enjoy an Insider Experience then return by coach to Inverness.Daily :
+This morning, you’ll travel to the tranquil waters of Loch Ness, as famous for the elusive ‘monster’ that allegedly swims in its depths as for its natural beauty.
+Later, return by coach to Inverness, and enjoy some time at leisure.Daily :

 Inverness, Kyle Line, Eilean Donan Castle

 Enjoy one of the most breathtaking railway journeys in Europe, the Kyle Line.